thinkst/opencanary/README.md

 When OpenCanary starts it looks for config files in the following locations and will stop when the first configuration is found:

 1. `./opencanary.conf` (i.e. the directory where OpenCanary is installed)
-2. `~/.opencanary.conf` (i.e. the home directory of the user, usually this will be `root` so `/root/.opencanary.conf`)
+2. `~/.opencanary/opencanary.conf`
+3. `~/.opencanary.conf` (legacy path)
-3. `/etc/opencanary/opencanary.conf`
+4. `/etc/opencanary/opencanary.conf` (legacy path)

-To create an initial configuration, run as `root` (you may be prompted for a `sudo` password):
+To create an initial configuration, run:
 ```
 $ opencanary copyconfig
-[*] A sample config file is ready /etc/opencanary/opencanary.conf
+[*] A sample config file is ready /home/your-user/.opencanary/opencanary.conf

 [*] Edit your configuration, then launch with "opencanary start --uid=nobody --gid=nogroup"
 ```

-This creates the path and file `/etc/opencanary/opencanary.conf`.
+This creates the path and file `~/.opencanary/opencanary.conf`.
 You must now edit the config file to determine which services and logging options you want to enable.

 ### Enabling protocol modules and alerting